 3. Decide how you will measure your progress

 It’s unanimous in conservation; monitoring is important.
 This certainty of the value of monitoring may be because conservation is so closely linked to science.
 However, the monitoring of individual, short-term projects is often limited by resources, specifically available staff time to monitor.

 Nonetheless, monitoring of any project is crucial because it indicates whether the project is actually achieving anything.
 However what is crucial to remember is that unlike a long-term ecological study, there's no value in trying to monitor everything.
 You should be selective about what you monitor and allocate approximately 10% of any project budget to do this.

 Deciding your ‘indicators’ (i.e. the what you will monitor) can actually be pretty simple.
 To o this, go back to your outcomes and the highlight key words.
 You can then use these words and ask yourself how you will measure changes regarding them.
 Crucially, you should choose something that is actually measurable.
 An example (to measure reduced poaching) might be to measure the number of wolves shot. the 'measurable' element here is the number.
 We will explore indicators in more depth in a later blog.

 4. Add your activities

 Once you have your outcomes and indicators finished you can add your activities underneath.
 These can then feed into your teams individual work plans (if you use them).
 If your project is slightly larger and you have a lot of activities, you can nest your activities under work streams or ‘objectives’ which group related sets of activities together.

 You may question why the activities section has been left to the end.
-This is both symbolic and practical: As conservationists driving the day-to-day delivery of a project so we inevitably get caught up in the activities.
-But activities are just the means to the end and should not drive a project – rather it’s the outcomes and the vision which determine the activities.
-This is why the come right at the end of the planning process.
+This is both symbolic and practical: As conservationists driving the day-to-day delivery of a project, we inevitably get caught up in the activities.
+But the activities we undertake in our working day are just the means to the end and should not be driving a project – rather it’s the outcomes and the vision which determine the activities.
+This is why they come right at the end of the project planning process.